Iris Koh

-Iris Koh Shu Cii (born: 1976) is a Singaporean anti-vaccination activist.
-She is the founder of the anti-vaccination activism group Healing the Divide.
+Iris Koh Hsiao Pei (born Iris Koh Shu Cii, 11 January 1976) is a Singaporean anti-vaccination activist and the founder of the anti-vaccination activism group Healing the Divide.

 Biography

-Koh founded the Healing the Divide group to "fill an information gap about COVID-19".
+Koh claims to have founded the Healing the Divide group to "fill an information gap about COVID-19".
 In October 2021, Koh and her husband, Raymond Ng, reportedly encouraged over 2,000 members of Healing the Divide to flood several public hotlines, such as the Ministry of Health Quality Service/Feedback hotline, the National Care Hotline and the Ministry of Social and Family Development Hotline.
 Following this, the police announced that they had begun an investigation on both Koh and Ng for allegedly instigating others to call and overwhelm public hotlines.
 Koh later apologised for her actions and claimed that she was assisting police with the investigations.

 In November 2021, multiple videos from Koh's YouTube channel, where she uploaded various videos surrounding the pandemic and the vaccine, were removed after they were found to have been violating community guidelines.
 The removal of content from her channel was supported by the Ministry of Health.
-Following this, Koh decided the sue the government over the removal of her videos, as she believed that it was a violation of her human rights.
-She was represented by lawyer and activist M Ravi, who was a friend of hers.
+Following this, Koh decided to sue the government over the removal of her videos, as she believed that it was a violation of her human rights.
+She was represented by lawyer and activist M Ravi, who was at that time a friend of hers.